cpp-gamedev/learn-vulkan/guide/src/memory/vertex_buffer.md

-# Host Vertex Buffer
+# Vertex Buffer

 The goal here is to move the hard-coded vertices in the shader to application code.
-For the time being we will use an ad-hoc Host type `vma::Buffer` and focus more on the rest of the infrastructure like vertex attributes.
+For the time being we will use an ad-hoc Host `vma::Buffer` and focus more on the rest of the infrastructure like vertex attributes.

 First add a new header, `vertex.hpp`: